|

 please specify

-how much you want and your mailing address.
+how much you want and your physical mailing address.
 The molds I use

 don't always come out the same weight, hence the postal scale.